 foo = 1'b1;

 Avoid reading and writing a signal in an always_comb block.
-The sensitivity list includes variables and expressions but it excludes variables that occur on the right-hand side of assignments.
-According to these restrictions, a variable that is read and written in a block only causes the block to be reevaluated when the left-hand-side instance changes.
+Avoid reading and writing a signal in an always_comb block.
+The sensitivity list only includes variables that are read in expressions or functions and it excludes variables that are also written to.
+According to these restrictions, a variable that is read and written in a block is excluded from the sensitivity list, and activation of the block will be dependent on other variables.
 However, this style can cause some tools to warn of a simulation-synthesis mismatch (presumably because they apply conservative rules from older versions of the language standard).

 In the following code, the block is triggered only when the the right-hand-side foo changes, rather than entering a feedback loop where it shifts continuously: